HamKaz/hexo-theme-simple/README.md

 Go to Demo Page : https://hamkaz.github.io

 ## General: allow hexo generation rules
-It followed rules of Layout Generation, and generated a page by each rule. e.g. Index, Page, Post, Archive (no usage of category.ejs or tag.ejs).
+It firstly followed rules of Layout Generation
+And then, it generated a page by each rule. e.g. Index, Page, Post, Archive (no usage of category.ejs or tag.ejs).

 ## Feature